chamrat/Terract/readme.md

 ## Terract Application

 This application is developed to manage properties, landlords and tenants.
-Bellow are the steps to set up it in a new environment.
+Below are the steps to set up it in a new environment.

 - Clone the code from bitbucket.
 Please checkout the code in develop branch for latest code.
 - Run **composer install** command to pull core laravel code.